Crypto taxes in Italy 2026: rates, filing, legalization

 Crypto bought before moving to Italy

-Declare it in the return as initial capital (patrimonio iniziale).
-The tax authority can only check the period of your residency — you are not obliged to explain where the crypto came from before the move.
+You show it in the declaration as initial capital (patrimonio iniziale).
+The tax authority can only check the period of your residency — you are not obliged to explain where the crypto came from before moving.
 Capital gains are calculated from the value on the date you became a resident.

 2